CrowdStrike forecasts upbeat quarterly revenue as AI adoption fuels growth

 The company has been rolling out AI-driven features on its Falcon platform, including new detection and triage tools launched in September, as part of a broader push to consolidate security operations and attract customers seeking integrated solutions.

-"We are capitalizing on the AI-driven demand environment as customers consolidate on the Falcon platform, driving our pipeline to an all-time high," CFO Burt Podbere said.
+"This isn't a one-off; it has lifted its full-year outlook to match the growing momentum in its tools...It's not a world-beating upgrade.. but it shows that CrowdStrike is taking the AI opportunity with both hands, growing margins and scaling efficiently," said Farhan Badami, Market Analyst at eToro.

-The demand for cybersecurity continues to be robust, as companies ramp up investments in AI-powered security systems to counter a surge in sophisticated digital threats, benefiting companies such as CrowdStrike.
+The demand for cybersecurity continues to be robust, as businesses ramp up investments in AI-powered security systems to counter a surge in sophisticated digital threats, benefiting companies such as CrowdStrike.

 The upbeat outlook marks a turnaround for the Texas-based firm, which faced reputational damage last year after a faulty software update triggered widespread outages on Windows systems, and disrupted hospitals, banks and airports.